TRAINING WORKSHOP

 WHAT’S INCLUDED

+Nervous system literacy provides insight and tools to work with the body’s biology rather than against it.
 It explains what’s really happening beneath the surface of anxiety, shutdown and harmful behaviour so you can respond with clearer strategies.

 Delivered online or in person across the UK